-Resources for great quotes
+Resources for powerful quotes

 If you are looking for inspirational, funny, or thought-provoking quotes, the following sites are great resources.

 Brainy Quote – Brainy Quote is one of the largest and oldest sites for finding quotes.
 The site organizes quotes by popular topics, authors, and what’s in the news.
-It also features quotes from famous people whose birthday fall on a given day.
+It also features quotes from famous people whose birthdays fall on a given day.